YanShtein/little_lemon/README.md

 > <a href="https://www.figma.com/file/J0wZBiUwOUjlMKuwc3C9IB/Little-Lemon?node-id=0%3A1&t=WDE7ZFXVAkO2W12K-0"> -> Little Lemon website wireframe & prototype in Figma <- </a>
 ###### Click the Figma icon in the upper left corner to see all the project pages.

-<h1 font-size: 14px>The website uses responsive design making sure to follow best practices as much as possible regarding the design, semantic HTML, and improving site accessibility.</h1>
+### The website uses responsive design making sure to follow best practices as much as possible regarding the design, semantic HTML, and improving site accessibility.

 <b>Built with & techs used:</b>

 React, useReducer, useState, useNavigation, Context, Jest, localStorage, Visual Studio Code, APIs, Figma.

 <b>About the Little Lemon (fictitious) restaurant project:

 The Smith family owns a restaurant, which they would like to set a responsive website for.</b>
 They would like to add the following:
 - Option for booking a table at the restaurant.